car-r/astro-pickleball/src/pages/blog/what-is-pickleball.md

 ## Where to Play Pickleball

 Pickleball is mostly played on public tennis courts that have additional lines and a net specific to pickleball.
 Some people who've taken a liking to the sport have even built a court in their backyards.
-Places 2 Play is a great website to find <a href="https://www.places2play.org/"> pickleball courts</a> near you.
+Places 2 Play is a great website to find <a href="https://www.places2play.org/">pickleball courts</a> near you.

 Indoor courts are also available in some parts of the country, especially where pickleball is very popular.
 Entreprenuers have also built indoor pickleball facilities and put up regulation size courts where you can book time to play.
 They usually have free clinics for beginners and allow you to rent all of the equipment needed to play.